CharlieApell/whack-a-mole/README.md

 - __The game-area__

-  - The section where the action happens, small dirt piles where chris rock pops out.
+  - the JavaScript code chooses a random hole/dirt pile where Chris Rock pops out at a random time and random length of time.
-  - In the middle, the big white numbers are the score and the smaller numbers in red shows the time left.
+  - The big white numbers in the middle are points that the JavaScript code adds up for every time you hit Chris Rock.
+  - The smaller red numbers are the time left to play, when the time is up a message with "TIMES UP!" shows and if you press "Start!" again the clock starts over from 20 and counts down.

 ![Game-Area](assets/images/gamearea.png)

 - __Buttons__

-  - At the bottom of the game-area there are two buttons, one to start the game with and one for "how to" with a brief information about the game and how to play
+  - At the bottom of the game-area there are two buttons, one to start the game with and one for "how to" with a pop up-modal with brief information about the game and how to play

 ![Buttons](assets/images/bottom.png)